VirusTotal/yara/docs/modules/pe.rst

         Data directory for Delayed Import Table.
 Structure of the delayed import table is linker-dependent.
-Microsoft version of delayed imports is described in the souces "delayimp.h" and "delayimp.cpp", which can be found in MS Visual Studio 2008 CRT sources.
+Microsoft version of delayed imports is described in the sources "delayimp.h" and "delayimp.cpp", which can be found in MS Visual Studio 2008 CRT sources.

     .. c:type:: IMAGE_DIRECTORY_ENTRY_COM_DESCRIPTOR